ad-riyan/journal_metal_2020/README.md

 ## How to use:
 This is an initial pacakage for mechanical system using screw theory.
 Author has a plan to create a python package which based on screw theory.
+Here, it is shown how to use the `pyScrew4Mobility` module to compute mobility of any parallel manipulators.

+1. If you do not have a python (python3) installed on your personal computer, you can download a python distribution from [Anaconda](https://www.anaconda.com/distribution/) that depends on your operating system.
 ** To use the `pyScrew4Mobility` module, one can find the in the Notebook.